gnmearacaun/LXQt-Labwc/README.md

 export EDITOR="nvim"
 ```

 Tip: Un/comment lines easily with 'gcc'.
 I often open nvim just to find a file on my system by `grepping` a keyword.
-Lazyvim displays all keyboard shortcuts after pressing the spacebar (leader key) via a plugin by the same author, developer/hero [Folke](https://github.com/folke).
+Lazyvim displays all keyboard shortcuts after pressing the spacebar (leader key) via a plugin by the same developer/hero [Folke](https://github.com/folke).

 #### Install nodejs